element-hq/policies/docs/ems/privacy_notice.md

 * Organisation of employment
 * Job title

 Within each of these adverts you will be notified of the legal basis under which your data will be processed.
-This information will be stored on our marketing automation platform [Force24](https://www.force24.co.uk/) and our CRM system [Salesforce](https://www.salesforce.com/), and will be processed in accordance with this policy.
+This information will be stored on our marketing automation platform [Outplay](https://outplayhq.com/) and our CRM systems [Salesforce](https://www.salesforce.com/uk/?ir=1) and [Pipedrive](https://www.pipedrive.com/), and will be processed in accordance with this policy.
+We also use [Hubspot](https://www.hubspot.com/), [Matomo](https://matomo.org/) and [Posthog](https://posthog.com/) to manage our website analytics and marketing automation.

 #### 2.2.2 Information we collect automatically as you use the service: